whistlegraph/aesthetic-computer/README.txt

   - [📘] See teal book.

 *** Usernames and /p Original Posting ***
-  - [-] List all of a user's paintings on their page.
-See `media.js`
+  - [-] Build a painting listing page!.
-    - [] Rewrite `media.js` or use the cloudflare worker to produce a json list if possible.
+  - [*] Limit resolution of paintings?
   - [] `/p` painting feed.
   - [] Update / finalize auth0 login screen.
   + Done
+  - [x] Rewrite `media.js` or use the cloudflare worker to produce a json list if possible.
   - [x] Rewrite clean URLs to individual media files on DO spaces using a Cloudflare worker and a call to a Netlify function.
   - [x] Associate handles with user data somehow...